On uniqueness properties of solutions of the generalized fourth-order Schr\"odinger equations: Introduction

+Compare the above equation to \eqref{eq 4SE}.
+We can also write down a similar equation containing nonlinear interactions.
+Of course, the ``separable'' equations we study do not contain second-order derivatives, but our results suggest that obtaining unique continuation for these more general operators containing two or more differential operators of different order may be possible.

-Analogues of unique continuation questions remain widely open for many high dimensional dispersive equations.
-Let us point out a recent work by Huang-Huang-Zheng \cite{HHZ} that proved a unique continuation result of the {\it fast decay} for higher order Schr\"odinger equations in one spatial dimension.
-As for the limitation of their argument applying higher dimensional analogues, the authors commented that the main obstacle is to obtain a suitable higher dimensional Carleman estimate due to a possible phase degeneracy problem in the restriction estimate used in their proof.
+Analogues of unique continuation questions remain widely open for many high-dimensional dispersive equations, in particular, of the higher-order of Schr\"odinger equation type.
+As we pointed out \cite{HHZ} is the only work obtaining a unique continuation result of the {\it fast decay} for higher order Schr\"odinger equations in one spatial dimension.
+However, extending their argument to higher-dimensional analogues poses challenges.
+The authors themselves commented that the main obstacle lies in obtaining a suitable higher-dimensional Carleman estimate.
+This difficulty arises due to a potential phase degeneracy problem in the restriction estimate employed in their proof.
+It is worth noting that the result obtained by \cite{HHZ} pertains to linear unique continuation, but is not strong enough to deduce a nonlinear version.
+This limitation arises from the requirement that the potential function $V$ must be real, bounded, and not time-dependent in their analysis, whereas the nonlinear version requires $V$ to be at least complex-valued and time-dependent.

-In this work, our goal is to extend a {\it fast decay} type of unique continuation propriety (initiated in \cite{KPV_CPAM, EKPV_CPDE}) to `separable' fourth-order Schr\"odinger equations, especially in higher dimensions.
+In this work, our goal is to extend a {\it fast decay} type of unique continuation propriety (initiated in \cite{KPV_CPAM, EKPV_CPDE}) to `separable' fourth-order Schr\"odinger equations (both linear and nonlinear), especially in higher dimensions.
+To the best of the authors’ knowledge, we believe that the current paper is the first result towards obtaining the unique continuation property of higher-order Schr\"odinger equations in higher dimensions.
 It is worth mentioning that this type of higher degree generalizations of the Schr\"odinger equation is not uncommon, see for example \cite{ACP} for the same generalization in the context of the study of pointwise convergence of Schr\"odinger operators.